theebruno/ubuntunetdatatool/README.md

 -Edit their profile.

-## Functional requirements of the system
+## Functional requirements of thystem

 - Users and admins should be able to sign into the system.
 - Users and admins should be authenticated basing on there roles.